Looking for an incentive to create and run virtual chamber events?

 It’s likely by now you’ve hosted some sort a virtual networking event.
 It’s a natural and easy way to move your networking from in-person to online.

 For most of the chambers that I’ve heard from, these events are a success.
 They’re bringing people together, helping them to build relationships, relieve stress, and help increase sales for some of the businesses that are participating.
+There are a lot of benefits to virtual meetings for chambers of commerce and their members.

 But why stop there?
 If you’ve been thinking about other virtual events this list may inspire you.